chihacknight/chihacknight.org/_posts/events/2022-07-26-decarb-my-state.md

   - events
 links:
 title: "Online: Decarbonize My State"
-description: "Decarb My State brings together emissions and electrification data for all 50 states + DC and organizes it based on the biggest sources of climate pollution: the machines we use to heat our homes, cook our food, get us places, and produce our power.
-The creators of Decarb My State, all volunteers who worked on it at Chi Hack Night for 6 months, will demo the app and talk about the work and data behind it."
+description: "Decarb My State brings together emissions and electrification data for all 50 states + DC and organizes it based on the biggest sources of climate pollution: the machines we use to heat our homes, cook our food, get us places, and produce our power."
 speakers:
   - "Derek Eder (he/him)"
   - "Viktor Köves (he/him)"